jakobzhao/geog4572/lectures/lec10/readme.md

 4.2 Create A new Property

-Click on the `admin` page, and click the `create property` button to create a new property on the popped up right panel.
+Click on the `admin` page at the end of the left side bar, and then click the `create property` button on the opened-up page to create a new property.

 ![](img/createproperty.png)